 Extended school year (ESY) services are offered to eligible special education students during summer vacation.
 ESY is for students who lose critical skills during regular breaks in instruction and who require an excessive amount of time to regain those skills.
 Other factors may be considered.
 Skills appropriate for ESY consideration include those related to self-sufficiency, behavior, socialization, communication and academics.
 A student's need and eligibility for ESY instruction is determined by the IEP team.

 Parents of children, who are at least three years of age, but who have not reached the required age for kindergarten, may request evaluation for special education preschool services directly from Peoria Unified School District.
 The assessment will assess the child’s vision and hearing, language fluency, communication skills, medical history, cognitive development, gross/fine motor skills, and social-emotional development.
 If eligible, an IEP (Individual Education Plan) will be developed.
-Children may attend a developmental preschool program at one of our elementary schools for no cost.
+The IEP team may determine that they need services while in their current setting or while attending a developmental preschool program at one of our elementary schools for no cost.
 Developmental preschools are not available at every Peoria Unified school.

 Transition services are provided for students who are at least sixteen years old.
 These services, which are based on each student's strengths, interests and preferences, help students make the transition from school to post-school activities, including college education, vocational training, employment, continuing and adult education, adult services, independent living and community participation.